Services and Fees

 Through the process of assessment, we find answers and set goals to achieve ‘work readiness’ so you have the ability to concentrate, manage your emotions, behaviours, and thoughts.
-It is important that you become an effective decision-maker, i.e. you are able to make the decision to return to your current work situation, or to change jobs, or to enroll in job training to begin a new career.
+It is important that you become an effective decision-maker, i.e. you are able to make the decision to return to your current work situation, or to change jobs, or to enrol in job training to begin a new career.

 These assessments are usually requested by an insurance company or by a rehabilitation counsellor.
 Based on the results of the assessment, counselling may be recommended to assist the client in the process of a healthy return-to-work.
-Our approach to counselling would be Cognitive Behavioral Therapy (CBT), which is an evidence-based intervention (see Approach page).
+Our approach to counselling would be Cognitive Behavioural Therapy (CBT), which is an evidence-based intervention (see Approach page).

 Assessment for Work Readiness/Return to Work includes the following process:

 - An initial interview to gather information that has contributed to the psychological difficulty associated with reduced work-effectiveness.
 The information gathered is on Personal/Family Information; Education; Work History; Social History; Medical/Mental Health History.

 - A description of the event(s) leading to the current work breakdown, and what background event(s) may have contributed.

 - Establishing a baseline of the daily functioning at home and in the work setting prior to the work breakdown.

 - A statement of the current daily functioning with respect to self-care, sleep hygiene, energy level, attention, concentration, memory/learning, organization and social functioning.